LTU-RAI/ExplorationRRT/README.md

   git clone https://github.com/LTU-RAI/ExplorationRRT.git

 ```
-Go to the ERRT directory and download cave models for gazebo.
+Navigate to the ERRT directory and download cave models for gazebo.
 (This speeds up the world loading process in Gazebo)

 ```bash
   cd ExplorationRRT/docker